fbpx

 Day 2 - Coromandel Peninsula

-Meet your leader and the rest of your group this morning, then leave the bright lights of Auckland City in the rear-view mirror as you jump in your vehicle and drive to the Coromandel Peninsula – the journey is a highlight in itself, following the extraordinary coastline and watching clear blue water stream past the window.
-A land of white sand beaches and lush rainforests, the Coromandel Peninsula feels a world away from where your journey began.
-Make a stop at Hot Water Beach, named after the famous warm waters found beneath its golden sand.
-If the tide allows, dig a hole on the beach and enjoy your own natural hot tub – absolute bliss!
-After a visit to the famous cathedral Cove arrive at your accommodation in the afternoon.
+This morning, leave the city in the rear-view mirror as you drive to the Coromandel Peninsula, following the coastline.
+A land of white-sand beaches and rainforests, the Coromandel Peninsula feels a world away from where your journey began.
+Make a stop at Hot Water Beach, named after the famous warm water that’s found beneath its golden sand.
+If the tide allows, you can dig a hole on the beach and enjoy your own natural hot tub!
+After a visit to Cathedral Cove, you’ll arrive at your accommodation in the afternoon.

 Day 5 - Rotorua